gafdot/banco-api-rest/README.md

 # banco-api-rest
 Demo project for Spring Boot
-Concept project for a bank api
+Concept project for a bank api using Spring Boot